emilymetzgar/17-workout-tracker/README.md

  npm install

-Run the following seed command in your terminal to add seed workouts:
+Run the following seed command in your terminal to seed workouts:

  node seeders/seed.js